top of page

 Tell the Story You've Always Dreamed of Telling

-I write compelling memoirs for people who have faced and overcome great challenges in their lives, and who want to pass on what they’ve learned to family, friends, and a much wider audience.
+I specialize in writing compelling memoirs for people who have faced and overcome great challenges in their lives and careers, and who want to pass on what they’ve learned and accomplished

 I recently worked with Dean Stoecker, who faced entrepreneurial failure many times and nearly gave up before founding Alteryx, a multi-billion-dollar data analytics company.
 He wanted to write a book to help others master the emotional challenges that can stand in the way of success.